 Business Partners are individuals or firms considered customers and suppliers of the College, including contractors and consultants.

-Communications Services, for the purposes of this policy, are messages and documents sent or received via letter, memo, telephone, voice mail, fax, audio/video tape, computer media, file/print servers, electronic mail, online computer services (internet, AOL, etc.), instant messaging, wireless message devices, or any other means provided by the College or conducted over College resources.
+Communications Services, for the purposes of this policy, are messages and documents sent or received via letter, memo, telephone, voice-mail, fax, audio/video tape, computer media, file/print servers, electronic mail, online computer services (internet, Google, etc.), instant messaging, wireless message devices or any other means provided by the College or conducted over College resources.

-Communications Services are provided for the convenience and efficiency of users in the course and scope of their interactions with and within the College.
-Although they sometimes may be intended to be confidential, all communications may become subject to discovery in a civil or criminal proceeding, or to disclosure in a response to a valid request for documentation under the Ohio Public Records Act.
-The content of electronic communications (e-mail, fax, computer files, etc.) and voice mail messages may have the same status as paper records.
+Communications Services are provided for the convenience and efficiency of users in the course and scope of performing their duties for the College.
+Although they sometimes may be intended to be confidential, all communications may become subject to discovery in a civil or criminal proceeding, or to disclosure in response to a valid request for documents under the Ohio Public Records Act.
+The contents of electronic communications (e-mail, fax, computer files, etc.) and voice mail messages may have the same status as paper records.